 Successfully executing a clinical trial requires knowledge of the current regulatory requirements and an understanding of how changes will impact your project.
 A deep understanding of regulatory body thinking, and longstanding experience liaising with regulators, increases your chances of approval and ensures a smooth submission process to minimize development process interruptions.

-Our clients benefit from Nutrasource’s strong track record in clinical and regulatory affairs.
+Our clients benefit from SGS Nutrasource’s strong track record in clinical and regulatory affairs.
 Our team has:

 - Filed more than 75 Clinical Trial Applications (CTAs) and Investigational New Drug (IND) submissions with Health Canada and the U.S. FDA

 - Received approval from Health Canada within 60 calendar days for >80% of Clinical Trial Applications

 - Received Health Canada approval within 30 calendar days for >90% of single-dose studies

 Learn how we can help you assess the strategic regulatory considerations for your clinical trial.

 Reverse-Engineering Your Regulatory Strategy for More Efficient Product Development

 Learn how to save costs and avoid development delays with a strong regulatory strategy